mklement0/Native/README.md

     * On Windows, a temporary _batch file_ rather than a direct `cmd.exe /c` call is used behind the scenes, (not just) for technical reasons.
 This means that batch-file syntax must be used, which notably means that loop variables must use `%%`, not just `%`, and that you may escape `%` as `%%` - arguably, this is for the better anyway.
 The only caveat is that aborting a long-running command with <kbd>Ctrl-C</kbd> will present the infamous `Terminate batch file (y/n)?` prompt; simple repeat <kbd>Ctrl-C</kbd> to complete the termination.

+    * `--` can be used to dismabiguate pass-through arguments from `ins` own parameters; if you need to pass `--` as a pass-through argument, first precede all pass-through arguments with `--`, and then use

+    * For technical reasons, you must check only `$LASTEXITCODE` for being nonzero in order to determine if the native shell signaled failure; do not use `$?`, which always ends up `$true`.
+Unfortunately, this means that you cannot meaningfully use this function with `&&` and `||`, the [pipeline-chain operators](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_Pipeline_Chain_Operators); however, if _aborting_ your script in case of a nonzero exit code is desired, use the `-e` (`-ErrorOnFailure`) switch.

 * **`ie`** (short for: **I**nvoke (external) **E**xecutable) robustly passes arguments through to external executables, with proper support for arguments with embedded `"` (double quotes) and for empty-string arguments:

   * Examples (without the use of `ie`, these commands wouldn't work as expected, as of PowerShell 7.0):